wutianqidx/Seq2Seq-Poem-Generation/README.md

 This seq2seq model is implemented by tensorflow(1.11.0 or 1.12.0) to generate acrostic poems.
 Acrostic poems is where you use the first letter to spell a word or phrase.

 # Example
-The dataset contains around 130,000 Chinese poems and it is in `Data` folder.
+The dataset contains around 130,000 Chinese poems and it is in [`data`](./data) folder.
 For better understanding, below is an example of English acrostic poem.

 Given input word __FALL__, the output of the model would be a poem like below: